 2.2/ Let believe and fear God: Human nature is to yearn for life and to fear death; but if people understand what will happen after death, they will be more ready to accept death.
 Jesus taught his disciples: “I tell you, my friends, do not be afraid of those who kill the body but after that can do no more.
 I shall show you whom to fear.
 Be afraid of the one who after killing has the power to cast into Gehenna; yes, I tell you, be afraid of that one.”

 Therefore, if one must accept death to be a witness for God, one must do because he will receive back his life in God’s kingdom.
 The martyrs are also weak people like us; but their faith together with God’s grace, made them courageous to accept death to witness for God.

-2.3/ Let firmly believe in God’s providence: Beside death, people are also worry about lacking necessary things for life and all kind of diseases.
-Jesus taught his disciples not to be worry but to trust completely in God’s providence for them: “Are not five sparrows sold for two small coins?
+2.3/ Let firmly believe in God’s providence: Beside death, people are also worried about lacking necessary things for life and all kind of diseases.
+Jesus taught his disciples not to be worried but to trust completely in God’s providence for them: “Are not five sparrows sold for two small coins?
 Yet not one of them has escaped the notice of God.
 Even the hairs of your head have all been counted.
 Do not be afraid.”

 III.
 APPLICATION IN LIFE:

-– Having no knowledge, lacking of and having wrong knowledge are the causes of fear and confusion.
+– Having no knowledge, lacking and having wrong knowledge are the causes of fear and confusion.
 We need to learn to understand God’s providence and His plan of salvation.

 – There are many things which happen in God’s providence but outside of human control such as: sickness, old age and death.
-Even if we are worry about these, we can’t avoid them.
+Even if we are worried about these, we can’t avoid them.
 The best way is to completely trust in God’s merciful love and His plan of salvation.